 As an author, you can earn between 35% and 70% royalty for your eBooks sold on the Amazon platform, depending on your location and pricing structure I believe.

-Because Amazon is such a massive and extremely popular platform, it's probably the most likely place for blog writers, authors, and entrepreneurs to want to sell their eBooks on.
+Because Amazon is such a massive and extremely authoritative platform, it's probably the most likely place for blog writers, authors, and entrepreneurs to want to sell their eBooks on.

 The site is also a great place to get real verified sales feedback for your eBooks too.

-Now again, I have had no experience with selling my eBooks on Feiyr.com.
-I'm adding the platform to this list as another option for you.
+Now again, I have had no previous experience with selling my eBooks on Feiyr.com.
+I'm adding the platform to this list as another option for you to explore.

 The company states that they've been around since 2006, and from what I've read through my own research and on online forums, they're a great place to self-publish and distribute your eBooks on.

 Registration is free, however, there is a small account activation fee, around €9 I think.